DanishKodeMonkey/DanishKodeMonkey/README.md

 ## About me

-  - 🚀 Currently seeking opportunities to kickstart my professional career in programming.
+  - 🚀 Currently hacking away at Green-AI
   - 💡 Constant learner with a passion for continuous growth.
-  - 💪 I thrive on challenges, always eager to explore new frameworks, languages, and solve intriguing problems.
+  - 💪 Thrives on challenges, always eager to explore new frameworks, languages, and solve intriguing problems.

 ---
 ## My journey so far